temporalio/documentation/docs-src/typescript/how-to-implement-interceptors-in-typescript.md

 To register Workflow interceptors, export an `interceptors` function from a file located in the `workflows` directory and provide the name of that file to the Worker on creation via [WorkerOptions](https://typescript.temporal.io/api/interfaces/worker.WorkerOptions#interceptors).

 At the time of construction, the Workflow context is already initialized for the current Workflow.
-Use [`workflowInfo`](https://typescript.temporal.io/api/namespaces/workflow#workflowinfo) to add Workflow-specific information in the interceptor.
+You may use call the [`workflowInfo()`](https://typescript.temporal.io/api/namespaces/workflow#workflowinfo) function to access Workflow-specific information from an interceptor.

 `src/workflows/your-interceptors.ts`